 What can you do?

 - Malware scan system: There are scores of malware infections on the web and your WordPress site can be vulnerable to any of them.
 You can protect your website from these by opting for an automatic malware scanning system that scans your website files for any problems.
 Not only can these scanners detect a problem, but they can also quickly fix it by deleting the malware without compromising your website structure and content.
+Also, you can contact website malware removal service and let the professionals deal with the malware for you.

 - DDoS protection: Get a smart firewall and use an intelligent system to detect and block threats from bots in real time.
 You need to keep track of web traffic requests in real-time.
 And defend your system not just against any malicious code/malware but also against traffic.